eobeob10/eobeob10.github.io/_posts/2022-01-21-KnightCTF-2022-write-up.md

-## KnightCTF - 2022 Write-up
+## KnightCTF - 2022 Writeup

-I'll take you with this write-up through some of the challenges I've solved during KnightCTF-2022.
+I'll take you with this writeup through some of the challenges I've solved during KnightCTF-2022.

 The CTF was beginner-friendly with some challenges being a bit harder than others.